edalorzo/fundamental-programming/README.rst

 There are several strategies we could follow to indicate an exceptions is transient or not within our APIs:

-* We could define it as transient in the exception documentation (e.g. JavaDocs).
+* We could document that a given exception is transient (e.g. JavaDocs).
 * We could define a ``@TransientException`` annotation and add it to the exceptions.
 * We could define a marker interface or inherit from a ``TransientServiceException`` class.

 The Spring Framework follows the approach in the third option for its data access classes.
 All exceptions that inherit from `TransientDataAccessException`_ are considered transient and retryable in Spring.

 This plays rather well with the `Spring Retry`_ Framework.
-It becomes particularly simply to define a retry policy that retries any transient exceptions.
+It becomes particularly simply to define a retry policy that retries any transient exceptions from the data access layer.
 Consider the following example:

 .. code-block:: java